spawnmarvel/azure-automation-bicep-and-labs/azure-extra-linux-vm/README.md

 | tar       | Create and unpack compressed archives
 | wget      | Download files from internet
 | du        | Get file size
+| less      | Display the contents of a file one page at a time
+| more      | Loads the entire file at once
+| curl      | Download or upload data using protocols such as FTP, SFTP, HTTP and HTTPS.
+| top       | Monitor running processes and the resources (such as memory) they are currently using.
+| which     | Identify and report the location of the provided executable

 ## Script